 The acclaimed touch-screen mobile app returns to its roots as a high resolution desktop game.
 Enjoy the same stylized 2D graphics and intuitive gameplay from the comfort of your keyboard.
 With up to 10 characters in the ring and dozens of fully interactive weapons, MDickie's unique brand of wrestling action remains very much intact.
 Create your own star and immerse yourself in gaming's biggest ever wrestling universe - featuring over 300 characters spread across 9 different promotions.
 Embark on an endless career full of possibilities, as you attempt to make the right moves backstage as well as in the ring.
 Or simply blow off steam with the hundreds of preset matches from the "Pay-Per-View" shows.

-What's new in this version: Version 1.48 added new moves and storylines.
+What's new in this version: Lighting effects.

 More Products to Consider

 - Add new cars and new scenery to Vice City.